positively4th/as/README.md

-# as
+# as Mixin

-My mixin setup
+My mixin approach eliminating the risk of name conflicts.
+See test case for "how to use".